trigger-segfault/TriggersTools.Asciify/Readme.md

 An asciifier library for C#

+Base asciifier implementations based off of [Spektre's Stack Overflow Post](https://stackoverflow.com/a/32987834/7517185), but with added color capabilities.

 This project is nowhere near finished and the classes are pretty poorly setup at the moment, but it still works.
 I would not recommend using this anywhere until it's actually cleaned up.

 ## Examples